scottgriv/PRG-Personal-Repository-Guidelines/_site/templates/README_bronze.md

 ## License

-This project is released under the terms of the **MIT License**, which permits use, modification, and distribution of the code, subject to the conditions outlined in the license.
+This project is released under the terms of the **Unlicense** License, which allows you to use, modify, and distribute the code as you see fit.
-- The [MIT License](https://choosealicense.com/licenses/mit/) provides certain freedoms while preserving rights of attribution to the original creators.
+- The Unlicense removes traditional copyright restrictions, giving you the freedom to use the code in any way you choose.
 - For more details, see the [LICENSE](./license_examples/Unlicense/LICENSE) file in this repository.
 - A list of licenses can be found [here](https://choosealicense.com/licenses/).